RonNewcomb/FG/README.md

 - requires re-running the game for several frames within one frame.
 - Re-running shouldn't affect or ask for I/O
-- effectively a pure computation
+- effectively a pure computation on gamepad inputs

 Stick into nested loops to generate which move beats/trades with which other move for the whole moveset, for every possible frame advantage/disadvantage, for every possible range.